fastrgv/RufasSlider/README.md

 ## Running:

-Unzip the archive and you will see a new directory appear with a name like bundle+date", that you should rename to something like install_directory.
+Unzip the archive, open a command line terminal, then cd to the install directory.

+Windows users type "rufaslid.exe" to display the selector app.
+Otherwise you can type the puzzle name directly;  e.g. nine.exe or dirty12.exe

-Linux users should then cd to install_directory, then, at the command line, type "rufaslider_gnu" to access any game.
+Linux users should type "rufaslid_gnu.sh" to access any game.
 You may also double click its icon in file manager.

-Mac users note that this game may be initiated in two ways.
-First, by opening a terminal, navigating to the install_directory, and typing "rufaslider_osx" on the command line.
-Second by navigating to the installation directory in Finder and clicking the "rufaslider.app" icon named "rufaslider".
+Mac users may open a terminal, navigate to the install_directory, and type "rufaslid_osx.sh" on the command line,  or navigate to the installation directory in Finder and clicking the "rufaslider.app" icon named "rufaslider".

-The install_directory should contain subdirectories named "data", "libLocal", "incLocal", "puzzles".
+The install_directory should contain subdirectories named "data" & "puzzles".

 To move a block, use the arrow keys  (up),(dn),(lf),(rt);  If there is an ambiguity and the "automatic" selection mechanism chooses the wrong block to be moved, simply click on the desired block with the cursor before hitting a directional arrow.
 At any time, hit the letter (r) to reset/restart, or (esc) to quit.